-16. Allen, "Ecomusicology"; Allen and Dawe, Current Directions in Ecomusicology; Allen, Titon, and Von Glahn, "Sustainability and Sound"; Sorce Keller, "Zoomusicology and Ethnomusicology"; Rehding, "Ecomusicology between Apocalypse and Nostalgia."
+18 Allen "Ecomusicology"; Allen and Dawe "Current Directions"; Allen, Titon and Von Glahn "Sustainability and Sound"; Sorce Keller "Zoomusicology and Ethnomusicology"; Rehding "Ecomusicology between Apocalypse and Nostalgia."

-17. References to works like Haraway, Staying with the Trouble, figure prominently in this literature.
-Yet we wish to emphasize that Haraway herself recognizes the bio- and necropolitics inherent in any project of making kin: "Response-ability," she writes, "is about both absence and presence, killing and nurturing, living and dying- and remembering who lives and who dies and how in the string figures of naturalcultural history" (Staying, 28).
-See also Doolittle, "Animal Sounds or Animal Songs?"
+19 References to works like Haraway, Staying with the Trouble, figure prominently in this literature.
+Yet we wish to emphasize that Haraway herself recognizes the bio- and necropolitics inherent in any project of making kin:

+[&]quot;Response-ability," she writes, "is about both absence and presence, killing and nurturing, living and dying-and remembering who lives and who dies and how in the string figures of naturalcultural history."
+Staying 28.

+20 Doolittle "Animal Sounds or Animal Songs."

-18. Ochoa Gautier, "Acoustic Multinaturalism," 125.
+21 Ochoa Gautier "Acoustic Multinaturalism," 125.

+22 Mundy Animal Musicalities.

-- 19. Mundy, Animal Musicalities. - 20.
-Tolbert, "Enigma of Music," 451.
+23 Tolbert "The Enigma of Music," 451.

-21. Guilbault, "Politics of Ethnomusicological Knowledge Production."
+24 Guilbault, "Politics of Ethnomusicological Knowledge Production."

-22. Devine, Decomposed; Sterne, MP3.
+25 Devine Decomposed; Sterne MP3.

-23. Sociologist Murray Bookchin describes this as the "reharmonization of nature and humanity."
-Bookchin, Ecology of Freedom, 11. what we call an "epistemology of origins-listening" in which attention to the acoustic is naturalized as a way to make known evolutionary hierarchies, which are organized along an axis of audible similarities and differences.
-While who or what is placed within these categories and the relative value of musicality thus derived has changed over time, this axis of comparison and the hierarchies thus derived have remained remarkably constant.
-Assertions of musicality and its audible relationship to nature, like ideas of "nature" themselves, consequently become a form of "value-trafficking" in which claims regarding who "sounds like" whom are used to create implicit hierarchies and to buttress and naturalize preexisting values.
-Such assertions remain committed to a "specific order of rationality" in which particular visions of what it is to be human, animal, and-we contend-musical, are entrenched.
+reflective and perhaps constitutive, rather than mitigative, of the epistemological and ontological commitments that precipitated ecological devastation.
+26 By tracing some of these politics through popular and academic literature, we show how identifying the origins of the "musical" in the "natural" is a way through which proponents seek repair and human redemption in the light of rapid environmental change.
+We argue that while often well-intentioned, this search for repair reinforces the separation it seeks to overcome by means of a tacit investment in what we call an "epistemology of origins-listening," in which attention to the acoustic is naturalized as a way to make known evolutionary hierarchies, which are organized along an axis of audible similarities (and differences).
+27 While whom or what is placed within these categories and the relative value of musicality thus derived has changed over time, this axis of comparison and the hierarchies thus derived, has remained remarkably constant.
+Assertions of musicality and its audible relationship to nature, like ideas of "nature" themselves, consequently become a form of "value-trafficking," in which claims regarding who "sounds like" whom are used to create implicit hierarchies and to buttress and naturalize pre-existing values.
+28 Such assertions remain committed to a "specific order of rationality," 29 in which particular visions of what it is to be human, animal, and-we contend-musical, are entrenched.
+30

-The Musicality of Species
+The musicality of species

-The search for redemption through nonhuman music is not new.
-Bennett Zon describes how in the Victorian era both scientists (like Darwin) and theologians heard redemption in the nonhuman soundscape.
-"For science," he writes, redemption meant identifying similarities between human music and birdsong which collapsed distinctions between man and nature, and creating a more perfect understanding of man's relation to his world; for theology, redemption meant learning how birdsong reflected man's pivotal, liminal position between the animal and spiritual world, and creating a more perfect understanding of his relation to God.

-The act of identifying similarities and differences among the natural world was one that was considered to have redemptive and reparative potency, regardless of your motive.
-Classification and comparison through identifying musicality or its lack are projects that make audible the historical resonances between European science and theology: both are and were used to define species categories and to repair human ills.
+The search for redemption through non-human music is not new.
+Zon describes how in the Victorian era, both scientists (like Darwin) and theologians heard redemption in the non-human soundscape.
+"For science," he writes, "redemption meant identifying similarities between human music and birdsong which collapsed distinctions between man and nature, and creating a more perfect understanding of man's relation to his world; for theology, redemption meant learning how birdsong reflected man's pivotal, liminal position between the animal and spiritual world, and creating a more perfect understanding of his relation to God."31 The act of identifying similarities and differences among the natural world was one that was considered to have redemptive and reparative potency, regardless of your motive.
+Classification and comparison through identifying musicality or its lack are projects that make audible the historical resonances between European science and theology:32 both are and were used to define species categories and to repair human ills.